tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

 ### 1. Instructor Do: Welcome Class (5 min)

 Welcome students back to class.
 In addition to introducing some new concepts, we will synthesize everything we've learned thus far in the unit.
 We will work with spaCy, another useful tool for general-purpose natural language processing (NLP), and do a few activities using this tool and others from this unit.
 The activities today should be fun and rewarding; encourage students to think of creative approaches that are "outside the box" to meet the requirements.
-Take a moment to pause to address any questions about the homework or prior lessons, before continuing on to the introduction to spaCy.
+Take a moment to pause to address any questions about the homework or prior lessons before continuing to the introduction to spaCy.

-Quickly inform students that it's crucial to install the `spaCy` library and the English language linguistic model, as explained in the unit's installation guide, since we're going to use them for today's activities.
+Inform students that it's crucial to install the `spaCy` library and the English language linguistic model, as explained in the unit's installation guide, since we're going to use them for today's activities.

 ---